There is no moral to this story.

 The rest of our trip home was relatively standard highway driving – we’d both had very long and exhausting journeys in two completely different ways, and we both were ready to get home.
 I will say one other thing – having an entertaining, endearing, and highly compatible travel companion with you (or two, if you count the puppy!) makes a journey so much more enjoyable… even if it is virtually all highways!
 As always, I hope that reading my stories will compel you to get off the highways, explore our vast and dynamic country, and take back roads.

-- There is no Google map to go along with this trip for the first time I can recall in the 2+ years I’ve been writing TBR stories.
+- (UPDATE: There is now a map – which you obviously saw) There is no Google map to go along with this trip for the first time I can recall in the 2+ years I’ve been writing TBR stories.
 To be blunt, GoogleMaps have changed the format of embedded maps so that they no longer reflect any of the modifications that you’ve made to them.
 You can only embed the original, Google-recommended directions, in spite of the fact that the Google help page makes claims to the contrary.
-This is extraordinarily disappointing for me, for obvious reasons.
-I’ve reached out to Google about this, and hope to either get a satisfactory answer or better directions on how to correct this – and if perhaps I’m doing something wrong, I’ll come back and edit in the map… because it’s an awesome one and deserves sharing.

 - As with the Myrtle Beach Heading North blog, I am simultaneously creating a separate overflow picture-blog of sorts.
 The blog can be found here, and contains a bunch of additional pictures for your enjoyment.